Fire Fighters Of Boca Raton Retiree Insurance Trust Fund

 How does Fire Fighters Of Boca Raton Retiree Insurance Trust Fund spend its money?

 Fire Fighters Of Boca Raton Retiree Insurance Trust Fund directs 95% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Fire Fighters Of Boca Raton Retiree Insurance Trust Fund tax-deductible?